-The Company classifies its financial instruments in the following categories: at fair value through profit and loss ("FVTPL"), at fair value through other comprehensive income (loss) ("FVTOCI") or at amortized cost.
 The Company determines the classification of financial assets at initial recognition.
 The classification of debt instruments is driven by the Company's business model for managing financial assets and their contractual cash flow characteristics.
-Equity instruments that are held for trading are classified as FVTPL.
-For other equity instruments, on the day of acquisition the Company can make an irrevocable election (on an instrument-by-instrument basis) to designate them as at FVTOCI.
-Financial liabilities are measured at amortized cost, unless they are required to be measured at FVTPL (such instruments held for trading or derivatives) or if the Company has opted to measure them at FVTPL.
+Financial liabilities are measured at amortized cost, unless they are required to be measured at fair value through profit or loss ("FVTPL") (such instruments held for trading or derivatives) or if the Company has opted to measure them at FVTPL.
 The following table shows the classification of the Company's financial instruments under IFRS 9: